Key precept: “Those who cannot remember the past are condemned…” George Santayana

 “Remember ye the law of Moses my servant, which I commanded unto him in Horeb for all Israel, with the statutes and judgments…lest I come and smite the earth with a curse.”
 (Malachi 4)

-While Christianity has severed itself from the law of Moses and the Old Testament through various systematic theologies, the elite have never stopped identifying themselves with the “glorious” ancient civilizations whose politico-religious beliefs attributing their splendor to the greater power of their gods resulted in endless wars, death, pillage and enslavement of other nations.
+While Christianity has severed itself from the law of Moses and the Old Testament through various systems of interpreting the Bible, the elite have never stopped identifying themselves with the “glorious” ancient civilizations.
+And what are these?
+Pagan theocracies whose splendor is a tribute to their gods who empowered them to win endless wars death and amass wealth through pillage and enslavement of other nations.

-Where are the accounts of victory of the gods revered in ancient times?
+Where are the accounts of victories of the gods revered from most ancient historic times?
 On clay tablets and stelae, inaccessible to none but a rare antiquarian, whose interpretation can’t be trusted to remain consistent with future archeological discoveries.

-It is a great enigma why mainstream scholars consider this ancient text as pure myth and why most details of the ancient text have been overlooked and omitted from the history books…
+It is a great enigma why mainstream scholars consider this ancient text a pure myth and why most details of the ancient text have been overlooked and omitted from the history books…

-If you look at today’s Egyptologists, you will find out that they too make use of Manetho’s dating considering it as a very reliable tool when studying the officially recognized dynasties, yet for some mysterious reason, the same Egyptologists have decided to avoid anything related to Pre-historic dynasties, carefully selecting certain details and adopting them as their own, while rejecting anything that does not fit into ‘their view’ of history
+If you look at today’s Egyptologists, you with find out that they too make use of Manetho’s dating considering it as a very reliable tool when studying the officially recognized dynasties, yet for some mysterious reason, the same Egyptologists have decided to avoid anything related to Pre-historic dynasties, carefully selecting certain details and adopting them as their own, while rejecting anything that does not fit into ‘their view‘ of history.
+[Emphasis in the original.]

-For example, the biblical Flood story is often discredited as being simply copied from a supposedly earlier Mesopotamian flood myth, which is not a credible account, therefore the Biblical account is also deemed untrue.
+The biblical Flood story is often discredited as being simply copied from an earlier Mesopotamian flood myth, which is not a credible account, therefore the Biblical account is also deemed untrue.

 But unlike the Mesopotamian account, the Bible provides reliability by